beatobongco/DFN-Base/README.md

 ```

 Docker volumes are used to save and share data among containers.
-We want our app to be inside a volume so that when we make changes to our Flask app, we don't need to run `fig build` again.
+We want our app to be inside a volume so that when we make changes to our Flask app, we don't need to run `docker-compose build` again.

 [Learn more about volumes here](https://docs.docker.com/userguide/dockervolumes/)

 `command: python app.py`

-`command` tells fig to run a command (duh).
-What you should note is that this is influenced by your Dockerfile's `WORKDIR` or you can influence this by your fig.yml's `working_dir`
+`command` tells docker-compose to run a command (duh).
+What you should note is that this is influenced by your Dockerfile's `WORKDIR` or you can influence this by your docker-compose.yml's `working_dir`

-### fig-prod.yml
+### docker-compose-prod.yml

 We will use this `.yml` file for production.
-Note that when we use `fig-prod.yml`, we will need to use `fig stop && fig start` for changes to the flask app to be reflected.
+Note that when we use `docker-compose-prod.yml`, we will need to use `docker-compose stop && docker-compose start` for changes to the flask app to be reflected.
 This is because gunicorn needs to be restarted.

 You'll notice there's a new service called `nginx`.
 This is our HTTP server for production.